-What is NLP?
+What is Natural Language Processing (NLP)?

-- Computer analysis of a natural language (wait, what's a natural language?) - o answers the question "what is property z of language segment x?" - Computer generation of a natural language - given context c (which includes instruction), produce appropriate natural language segment x - Since this is all AI, we assume that a human can do the analysis and generation tasks we're asking a computer to do; goal is to be suitably indistinguishable
+- Computer analysis of a natural language (wait, what's a natural language?) - answers the question "what is property z of language segment x?" - Computer generation of a natural language - given context c (which includes instruction), produce appropriate natural language segment x - Since this is all AI, we assume that a human can do the analysis and generation tasks we're asking a computer to do; goal is to be suitably indistinguishable - Could we extend this to definition to a superhuman use/understanding of language?
+What is fair game and what isn't?